nagyrobi/home-assistant-custom-components-linkplay/README.md

 **NOTE: The `linkplay` custom component for Home Assistant is deprecated, and unsupported!
 Starting with Home Assistant 2024.08 release, Linkplay chipset based media players are officially supported without the need of any custom component.**

-To switch tho the official LinkPlay integration starting from **2024.08**, follow these steps:
+To switch to the official LinkPlay integration starting from **2024.08**, follow these steps:
-* Remove tle current `linkplay` configuration from your configuration.yaml.
+* Remove the current `linkplay` configuration from your configuration.yaml.
 * Restart Home-Assistant.
 * Delete the custom component through HACS or manually by deleting the `custom_components/linkplay` folder.
 * Restart Home-Assistant again.
 Your players will be automatically discovered, a notification popup will inform you on this.